NishikVarma/Shiromages/README.md

 ## Environment Variables

+### Backend (backend/.env)

-Create a `.env` file in the `backend/` directory and populate these keys:
+Create a .env file in the backend/ directory and populate these keys:

 ```properties
 # Server